forbidden-ali/extcv/README.md

 ### Security warning ###

-While not filling the new allocated space with random dater is much faster, it might lower your security!
+While not filling the new allocated space with random data is much faster, it might lower your security!
 Choose wisely!